Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 +4..+7: Starting sector
 ```

-An .IDRVR error will be returned if the specified driver does not exist or is not a Nextor driver.
-An .IDEVN error will be returned if the specified device does not exist in the driver.
+An `.IDRVR` error will be returned if the specified driver does not exist or is not a Nextor driver.
+An `.IDEVN` error will be returned if the specified device does not exist in the driver.
 In these cases, the previous drive mapping will not be modified.

-A .RAMDX error (0BCh, "RAM disk (drive H:) already exists") will be returned if the drive specified is H: and a RAM disk exists.
+A `.RAMDX` error will be returned if the drive specified is H: and a RAM disk exists.

 The "starting sector" parameter is the device absolute sector number that will be used as the sector zero for the drive.
-Usually this will be the starting sector of a device partition, obtained via a call to the _GPART function.
-Note however that no checking is done for the presence of an actual (and recognized by Nextor) filesystem starting in the specified sector; if no valid filesystem is found, the _MAPDRV function will succeed, but the next access to the drive will return a "Not a DOS disk" error.
+Usually this will be the starting sector of a device partition, obtained via a call to [the `_GPART` function](#310-get-information-about-a-device-partition-_gpart-7ah).
+Note however that no checking is done for the presence of an actual (and recognized by Nextor) filesystem starting in the specified sector; if no valid filesystem is found, the `_MAPDRV` function will succeed, but the next access to the drive will return a "Not a DOS disk" error.

 A starting sector of FFFFFFFFh has a special meaning: the drive is attached to the device with no partition assigned, and the first suitable partition will be searched automatically on each access to the drive until one is found.
 This is useful to map a drive to a device without having to care about its partition layout, or to a device that doesn't hold any mappable filesystem yet (e.g. because it will be partitioned later, or because it's a removable device that is currently offline).
-The MAPDRV.COM tool and the CALL MAPDRV command expose this feature as the "s" and -3 partition parameter values, respectively.
+The `MAPDRV.COM` tool and the `CALL MAPDRV` command expose this feature as the "s" and -3 partition parameter values, respectively.
 Note that the automatic partition search only supports device numbers 1 to 63, so drives shouldn't be attached this way to devices with higher numbers (map an explicit partition instead).

 Also, it is possible to map a drive to a removable device which has no media inserted.
-In this case, the _MAPDRV function will succeed, but the next access to the drive will return a "Disk offline" error.
+In this case, the `_MAPDRV` function will succeed, but the next access to the drive will return a "Disk offline" error.

 It is not possible to map two drives to the same combination of driver, device and start sector; this is to prevent data corruption resulting from dealing with unsynchronized sector buffers.
-An .IDEVN error will be returned in this case.
+An `.IDEVN` error will be returned in this case.
 In order to change the drive letter for a given mapping, the old drive letter must be first unmapped.

 Also, note that it is not possible to explicitly map a drive to an MSX-DOS driver.

 Before changing the mapping state of a drive, any open file handles relative to that drive will be closed by this function.
-This is equivalent to invoking the CLOSE function call for each of these file handles, so disk errors may arise if there are dirty buffers for that drive and there are errors when flushing them to the device.
+This is equivalent to invoking the `_CLOSE` function call for each of these file handles, so disk errors may arise if there are dirty buffers for that drive and there are errors when flushing them to the device.

 When invoked in MSX-DOS 1 mode, the following restrictions apply to this function: